dcmouyard/recipes/fettuccine-with-butter-and-parmigiano.md

-# Fettuccine with butter and parmigiano
+# Fettuccine with Butter and Parmigiano

+★★★★★

 Serves: 8
+Time: 30 minutes

 ## Ingredients